Chinese Graduate Profiles

 Employment:

 “Being proactive is the key to finding a graduate job in Australia.
-I recommend Chinese students to visit the CareerHub, especially the International Project team.
-You will want to start planning your career pathways early so book an appointment in the CareerHub in the first year.
-The staff are knowledgeable of both Australian and China workplaces and will give you the information and advice you are looking for.
+I recommend that Chinese students visit CareerHub, especially the International Project team.
+You will want to start planning your career pathways early, so book an appointment with CareerHub in the first year.
+The staff are knowledgeable in both Australian and Chinese workplaces and will give you the information and advice you are looking for.
 The resources on the CareerHub website also help me a lot in searching for new opportunities and applying for these positions.
-Compiling all information you have got and start drafting your resume and cover letter.
+Compile all the information you have and start drafting your resume and cover letter.
 Even if you do not get the offer, you may ask the company for feedback and visit the CareerHub for advice regarding your resume and cover letter."

 Shan Li